The Russian court closes the well-known group of rights - ExBulletin

 The memorial consists of more than 50 smaller groups in Russia and abroad.
 He was declared a foreign agent in 2016, a label signifying additional government control and carries strong derogatory connotations that could discredit the target organization.
 Prosecutors said the group repeatedly failed to identify itself as a foreign agent and tried to hide the definition, allegations dismissed by Memorial.

-The Supreme Court ruling reaffirmed once again that the history of government-organized and government-directed political terror is not an academic issue that is of interest only to experts, but a sharp problem today, Memorial said in a statement.
-The memorial embodies the need of Russian citizens to know the truth about the tragic path of the country and the fate of millions of people.
+The Supreme Court ruling reaffirmed once again that the history of government-organized and government-directed political terror is not an academic issue that is of interest only to experts, but an acute problem today, a Memorial statement said.
+The memorial embodies that Russian citizens should know the truth about the tragic path of the country and the fate of millions of people.
 No one would be able to liquidate that need.

 The group said it would appeal the decision and vowed to continue its work.